Julian Casablancas: Early life

-Julian Fernando Casablancas was born in New York City on August 23, 1978, the son of American-Spanish businessman John Casablancas, the founder of Elite Model Management, and Jeanette Christiansen (née Christjansen), a Danish model and the 1965 Miss Denmark who later became an artist.
-When Julian was eight, his parents divorced.
+Julian Fernando Casablancas was born in Upper East Side, Manhattan in New York City on August 23, 1978, where he was raised, the son of American-Spanish businessman John Casablancas, the founder of Elite Model Management, and Jeanette Christiansen (née Christjansen), a Danish model and the 1965 Miss Denmark who later became an artist.
+When Casablancas was eight, his parents divorced.
 He said that he wanted to be closer to his father, which "translated into teenage rebelliousness".
-His mother later married Ghanaian painter Sam Adoquei, who helped shape Julian musically by exposing him to music like the Doors, which was markedly different from the mostly Phil Collins-influenced music he listened to as a child.
+His mother later married Ghanaian painter Sam Adoquei, who helped shape Casablancas musically by exposing him to music like the Doors, which was markedly different from the mostly Phil Collins-influenced music he listened to as a child.
 Prior to becoming a musician, he aspired to play professional basketball.

-Julian Casabancas has several half-siblings, including an elder from his father's first marriage and three younger half-siblings from his father's fourth marriage.
-Julian met future Strokes bassist Nikolai Fraiture when they were six years old, while they both attended the bilingual French school Lycée Français de New York.
+Casablancas has several half-siblings, including an elder from his father's first marriage and three younger half-siblings from his father's fourth marriage.
+Casablancas met future Strokes bassist Nikolai Fraiture when they were six years old, while they both attended the bilingual French school Lycée Français de New York.
 When he was 13, his father sent him to the Institut Le Rosey boarding school in Switzerland, to improve his grades.
-Julian later returned to New York City and attended Dwight School with two other future Strokes bandmates: guitarist Nick Valensi and drummer Fabrizio Moretti.
-Julian never finished high school, but took the GED and enrolled in music classes at Five Towns College, which he later said was the first time that he enjoyed himself in class.
-He later attended Adelphi University class of 2001, studying with Pulitzer prize winning composer Paul Moravec.
+Casablancas later returned to New York City and attended Dwight School with two other future Strokes bandmates: guitarist Nick Valensi and drummer Fabrizio Moretti.
+Casablancas never finished high school, but took the GED and enrolled in music classes at Five Towns College, which he later said was the first time that he enjoyed himself in class.
+He later attended Adelphi University, which he graduated from in 2001, studying with Pulitzer Prize-winning composer Paul Moravec.